chuayhhh/SC1015-Mini-Project/README.md

 6. **Data Splitting:**
    - Split the dataset into training and test sets for machine learning analysis (e.g., 80% training, 20% testing).

+   This allowed for more insightful relationships to be modeled in our analysis and prediction stages.

 ## 3. Exploratory Data Analysis